mitotic/otrace/docs/FAQ.rst

 What platforms does *otrace* support?
 ============================================

-*otrace* is written purely in python, but it uses OS-specific calls for some of its operations.
-It has been tested on Linux and Mac OS X. With some tweaking, its basic features should work on other plartforms.
+*otrace* is written purely in python, but it uses OS-specific calls for file, shell, and terminal-related operations.
+It has been tested only on Linux and Mac OS X, but the demo program also works on Windows.

 What is ``/osh/web``?